Trivivium/devops-2k20/report/REPORT.md

 The unit tests are focused around the service classes, which implements the business logic related to the functionality of the system.
-These tests aims to check the "happy-path" where the function succeeds as well as the expec- ted error paths (i.e., adding a message to an unknown user).
+These tests aims to check the "happy-path" where the function succeeds as well as the expected error paths (i.e., adding a message to an unknown user).
 The tests are executed using the built-in tooling of the dotnet CLI included in the .NET Core SDK.